Adz946/SEPM_A2/README.md

 Email: s.syne@company.com <br>
 Password: 01234ABCDE56789fghij

-## Registering a New Account
+## Registering an Account

-If you are a new user, you will need to register a new account:
+A new user will need to register an account, where they will be prompted to enter the following:

-1. From the main menu, select the "Register" option by entering `2`.
-2. You will be prompted to enter your full name, email address, mobile number, and password, one at a time.
-Follow the on-screen instructions for the format requirements for each field.
-3. After all fields are correctly filled, select the "Register" option to complete your registration.
-You will receive a confirmation that your account has been created.
+### Name
+Format = First Name is required with the Middle and Last Names being optional and seperated by spaces <br>
+### Email
+Format = example@gmail.com <br>
+### Mobile
+Format = 04XX XXX XXX <br>
+### Password
+Format = 20 Characters Minimum, with at least 1 uppercase charater, lowercase character, and number. <i>Special chars are encouraged!</i> <br><br>

-4. You can now log in using your registered email and password.
+With all user prompts set to go, you will be logged into the app's Home Menu. <strong>You can now log in using your registered email and password</strong>

 ## Viewing Tickets